ilya-zlobintsev/LACT/README.md

 - gtk 4.6+
 - git
 - pkg-config
+- clang
 - make
 - hwdata
 - libdrm
-- blueprint-compiler 0.10.0+ (Ubuntu 22.04 in particular ships an older version in the repos, you can manually download a [deb file](http://de.archive.ubuntu.com/ubuntu/pool/universe/b/blueprint-compiler/blueprint-compiler_0.10.0-3_all.deb) of a new version)
+- blueprint-compiler 0.10.0+ (Ubuntu 22.04 in particular ships an older version in the repos, you can manually download a [deb file](http://de.archive.ubuntu.com/ubuntu/pool/universe/b/blueprint-compiler/blueprint-compiler_0.14.0-1_all.deb) of a new version)

 Command to install all dependencies:
 - Fedora: `sudo dnf install rust cargo make git clang gtk4-devel libdrm-devel blueprint-compiler`